 I am happy to report that the high school PE teacher did answer correctly that this triangle indicates a slow moving vehicle and that you should slow down.
 The comments I received from some of my farmer friends were entertaining-since I was sitting at my computer and not in the tractor seat.
 Comments about passing on the right, waving loudly as you pass, and people trying to pass while you are trying to navigate past mail boxes and signs on the right side.
 All this got me to thinking…

-1. Farmers don’t want to be on the road just as much as you don’t want them on there slowing down you trip.
+1. Farmers don’t want to be on the road just as much as you don’t want them on there slowing down your trip.

 2. We talk all the time about how there are fewer people wanting to return to the farm, which means those of us that do farm use bigger equipment to get over more acres when things need to be done.

 3. When you do decide it is safe to pass, keep in mind that the farmer not only has to watch you, the oncoming traffic, but also mail boxes, signs and bridge banisters on the right had side.
 Give them more than a lane if you can, please.
-The above drill is 18 feet wide when it is going down the road.
+The above drill is 18 feet wide when it is going down the road which means the tractor driver can see way more than you can.

 4. Tractors and combines only travel at 15-25 miles per hour, but they and their implements ate also very heavy; therefore, they do not stop on a dime.